Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 #### Link your materials to the GameObjects
 - The materials still exist in your folder, but your GameObjects in your folder were linked to the materials in the ExampleArtist folder.
 - Open the Materials folder
 - Drag the materials one by one onto the names of the corresponding GameObjects in the Hierarch window.
-The color should appear in the Scene window.
+- The colors should appear on the GameObjects in the Scene window.
+- Notice however that the colors of the Prefabs in the Inspector window are still fuschia.
+The prefabs are no longer "prefabrications" of the GameObjects.
+- Since the asset bundle will consist only of prefabs, we have to replace them all with the new versions.

 .
 ![CreateAssetBundle_dragMaterialToRedcube](images/CreateAssetBundle_dragMaterialToRedcube.png)

+.
+#### Replace all the Prefabs

 .
 ### Asset Bundle Structure